Adam3852/Apple-BLE-Spam-for-OFW/README.md

-# Apple-BLE-Spam-for-OFW
+# Apple BLE Spam for OFW

 ![](https://thumb.tildacdn.com/tild3332-3839-4061-b663-363464303432/-/resize/214x/-/format/webp/noroot.png)
 -----------------------------------------------------------------------------------------------------------
 A backup of noproto's Apple BLE Spam for OFW.
+Useful for those who want to keep the original Flipper Zero firmware.

 ## How to install it